BloomTech-Labs/adv_git_workshop/revert.md

    1. `git status`
 2. Have a look at the current history.
    1. `git log`
-   2. Notice the HEAD commit message
+   2. Make note of the HEAD commit message
 3. Lets revert a specific commit
    1. `git revert`
 4. Lets see the outcome of this command